senserf/picos/README.txt

     ser_outb added and __outserial improved as per Wlodek's fixes.
 Also scan fixed to use the proper operand size for accessing local word args.

+R070821A:

+    Fixed a bug in reset causing occasional SIGSEGVs.
+Redone reset to make it ready for turning nodes on/off from the agent (should be next commit).
+    Manual to be updated (next commit?) as the init/reset declarations in node.cc have been changed.